edhamma/saints/saints.rst

 bigamists and outrageous con artists who swore to devote the rest of their lives to making restitution.

-"Give me a dean slate is the refrain of psychopaths.
+"Give me a clean slate", is the refrain of psychopaths.
 They will proclaim that they are a new person or that they have been born again.
 Sometimes they insist that they should not be punished because the person who did those things no longer exists.
 Indeed they may make drastic changes in